-our favorite parental control apps due in particular to its simplicity: The easy-to-use Qustodio app is intuitive and uncomplicated, and its no-nonsense interface is accessible from your computer as well as your mobile device.
-So if you’re looking for a simple solution to protect your kids and provide you with peace of mind, this suite of parental controls is a great way to do so.
-Whether your child has an iPhone, Samsung Galaxy, or a tablet device, this software can be a real lifesaver.works on Windows, Android, Mac OS, iOS, and Kindle devices, so no matter what sort of hardware you and your family members use, you’ve got multi-device coverage.
-It remains one of
+Qustodio works on Windows, Android, Mac OS, iOS, and Kindle Fire devices, so no matter what sort of hardware you and your family members use, you’ve got multi-platform coverage.
+It remains one of our favorite parental control apps due largely to its sheer simplicity: The user-friendly Qustodio app is intuitive and uncomplicated, and its no-nonsense interface is accessible from your computer as well as your smartphone or tablet.
+If you’re looking for a no-nonsense, easy-to-use solution to keep your kids safe online and provide you with peace of mind, this suite of parental controls is a great way to do so.
+Whether your child has an iPhone, Samsung Galaxy, or a tablet, this software can be a real lifesaver, so read on to find out more.

-How Does Qustodio Work?
+How does Qustodio work?

 How much does Qustodio Cost?